rooklift/gohalite2/README.md

 This bot has no strategy and only pathetic tactics.
 What it does have is [a rather strong rush module](https://github.com/fohristiwhirl/halite2_rush_theory).
 Details about the rushing is covered in that document.
 Other notes are here.

+A simple version of the bot, lacking various features, is in `/basic`.
+It may be easier to understand.

 # Initial Stateful Algorithm (before v45)

 The algorithm I used until v45 was fairly simple in principle...